 - Go to Facebook.

-- Click on the search bar and type in your area and then the word ‘homeschoolers’ after.
-For example, if you live in Bowral, in the Southern Highlands, type in ‘Bowral homeschoolers’.
+- Click on the search bar, type in your area, and then the word ‘homeschoolers.’
+For example, if you live in Bowral, in the Southern Highlands, type in ‘Bowral homeschoolers.’
 If you do so, you will find…nothing.
 So try ‘homeschoolers Bowral’.
 Again you will find nothing.
 Try to think of the suburbs around you.

-- For example, Mittagong and Moss Vale are both 5-10 minutes from Bowral.
+- For example, Mittagong and Moss Vale are 5-10 minutes from Bowral.
 Again, nothing.
-Try a region like ‘Southern Highlands homeschoolers’.
+Try a region like ‘Southern Highlands homeschoolers.’
 And voila!
 You will get Southern Highlands Homeschoolers (of which I know half the homeschoolers!
-Go guys!).
+Go, guys!).
 You’ll also get The Homeschoolers of the Southern Highlands.
-But, the problem is both these groups have less than 10 members!
+But, the problem is both these groups have less than ten members!

 - So, you also want to try the word ‘home educators’ in place of homeschoolers.
 When you type home educators southern highlands, you get the ‘Southern Highlands Home Educators’ group popping up.
 It has 69 members.
 Now you’ve hit the jackpot.
-If you connect with that group, you may also be able to connect to closed groups that are hidden to the public.
+If you connect with that group, you may also be able to connect to closed groups hidden from the public.

 6. Be nice and listen more than you speak

-Another great way to make friends if you’re homeschooled is to be a nice person and listen more than you speak.
-Nice people can’t help but attract friends because they often give more than they receive.
+Another great way to make friends, if homeschooled, is to be nice and listen more than you speak.
+Friendly people can’t help but attract friends because they often give more than they receive.

 Although we want our homeschoolers to be successful and make arguments coherently, we also want them to be socially aware and caring for those around them.
 We want them to put others first and consider their needs.

 You might consider joining a debating club if you’re wondering how to socialize homeschoolers.